USDA FoodKeeper – Cold Storage Guidelines

 Baked beans have a long history and cultural significance in various cuisines around the world.
 In the United States, baked beans are a popular side dish at barbecues and picnics.
 In the United Kingdom, baked beans on toast is a classic comfort food.
 Different regions have their own variations of baked beans, incorporating local flavors and ingredients.

 Opened Canned Baked Beans can be safely consumed within 5 days of opening if stored in the refrigerator.
-Beyond this period, it's advisable to discard them to prevent foodborne illness.
+Beyond this period, it's advisable to discard them to reduce the risk of foodborne illness.

 Opened Canned Baked Beans should not be kept at room temperature for more than 2 hours to maintain safety.
 If left out longer, bacteria can multiply rapidly, increasing the risk of food poisoning.